Whether it’s how often you check your email or your wind down routine in the evening, one thing is clear.

 Establish consistent routines

 Consistency is essential if you want to make a routine habitual.
 Every time you repeat a sequence of behaviors, you strengthen the connections in your neurology that make it easier to repeat that sequence of behaviors again in the future.
-Which means that even if a routine never becomes completely automatic, aspects of it can.
+This means that even if a routine never becomes completely automatic, aspects of it can.

 A morning routine can help you prioritize what’s most important.
 With a solid morning routine, you know that you’re meeting your goals, even if the rest of your day is filled with unexpected surprises.

 The jury is out on how often to take a break.
-Some studies suggest that a 5 minute movement break every 30 minutes is key to keeping blood flowing and energy up, while other experts recommend taking a break every 90 minutes.
+Some studies suggest that a 5-minute movement break every 30 minutes is key to keeping blood flowing and energy up, while other experts recommend taking a break every 90 minutes.

 If you are someone who thrives on structure, you could try what many Prialto members do and have your virtual assistant put breaks right on your schedule.